Gary Foley: Activism and politics

+He has described himself as an anarchist.

 Stage, film and TV

-He also co-wrote and appeared in Basically Black, the first Aboriginal stage production, in 1972..
+Foley co-wrote and appeared in Basically Black, the first Aboriginal stage production, in 1972.
 In 1978, he travelled to Europe as part of a group that took Aboriginal films to the Cannes Film Festival and then to other parts of the continent.

-As an actor, his film career includes starring in Philip Noyce's film Backroads (1977). and appearing in Dogs in Space.
+As an actor, Foley's film career includes starring in Philip Noyce's film Backroads (1977) and appearing in Dogs in Space.
 He also made guest appearances on television shows A Country Practice and The Flying Doctors.